fmdazhar/fmdazhar.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Never give up without a fight💪🏽
+subtitle: Never give up without a fight!

 profile:
   align: right